jianshu93/usearch_wrapper/README.md

 -i identity for OTU clustering, default 0.97, and I strongly recommend the default one

+-u usearch binary path, /usr/local/bin/usearch, for example, make it executable first, by default is the ../dependencies/usearch_linux , a 32 bit version

 # Reference
 Edgar, R. C., & Flyvbjerg, H. (2015).
 Error filtering, pair assembly and error correction for next-generation sequencing reads.
 Bioinformatics, 1–7. http://doi.org/10.1093/bioinformatics/btv401